 ||Failed Messages Sizes (Bytes)||bytes||Size of messages that did not get delivered to endpoints.|

 ||Delivered Messages Count||count||Count of messages successfully delivered to endpoints.|

 ||Failed Messages Count||count||Count of messages that did not get delivered to endpoints.|

 Using the Console

 - Open the navigation menu.
-Under Solutions, Platform and Edge, go to Application Integration and click Notifications.
+Under Solutions and Platform, go to Application Integration and click Notifications.

 - Choose the Compartment that contains the topic you want to view, and then click the topic's name.

 In the Resources menu, click Metrics (if necessary).